-The population consisted of students aged 15-19 years old from higher secondary schools in Tokha municipality.
-Compared to other groups, adolescents are more prone to SRH issues, and they have the desire to keep trying new things, making them vulnerable to SRH issues.
+The population consisted of students aged 15-19 years from higher secondary schools in Tokha municipality.
+As compared to other groups, adolescents are more prone to SRH issues, and they have the desire to keep trying new things that make them vulnerable to SRH issues.